abstractmachines/abstractmachines.github.io/_posts/2017-4-12-intro-to-modern-javascript-for-cpp-developers.md

 everything in the block prior to use.

-## ES6 Iterators: Implicit, Explicit
+## ES6 Iterators Implicit and Explicit

 ### for in : pre ES5
 We'll recall using `for item in items` syntax with JavaScript.